einast/einast.github.io/_posts/2019-10-26-Teams message cards - Getting Office 365 roadmap into channel.md

 Invoke-RestMethod -uri $uri -Method Post -body $Payload -ContentType 'application/json; charset=utf-8'
 ```

-- When you're happy, schedule the script to run on a schedule that aligns with your **\$Hours** variable:
+- When you're happy, set the script to run on a schedule that aligns with your **\$Hours** variable:
     - Being cloud-first, Azure automation is what I use

 This script is the base for the next scripts.